X-ray Diffractometer (XRD)

 Requesting instrument time

-Users that have completed OH306 and the in-lab instrument-specific training should contact the lab manager (James Maner) to request time on the instrument.
+Users that have completed OH306 and the in-lab instrument-specific training should contact the lab manager to request time on the instrument.
 Once your request for instrument time is approved, users should follow the “Scheduling and Rate Structure” tab on the right-hand side of this page to schedule instrument time.

 Note that we do have software and database capabilities to perform data analysis tasks.
 Data analysis and interpretation is not routine.
 As such, the end user is responsible for their own interpretations.
 Those end users desiring assistance with data analysis and interpretation can enlist the help of lab personnel as a research collaboration.
 Extensive support materials for data analysis are available in the lab.
 Users may request access.